Do Cats Hate Us?

 So why does it matter if cats hate us or if some claim by someone on Twitter is real?
 This attitude about cats being antisocial or wanting us to stay away harms cats and their humans.
 It damages their relationships and allows people to feel justified in doing horrendous things to cats.
 It also shows a fundamental lack of understanding about cat behavior, especially as many cats have found it more distressing to have their owners leave for the office after getting extra time with the people they love.

-Of course, I don’t expect everyone to have a deep understanding of cat behavior.
-If you’re finding your relationship with your cat has soured since you’ve returned to work or during the pandemic, Class Act Cats is here to help!
+If you’re finding your relationship with your cat has soured since you’ve returned to work or during the pandemic, I can help you figure out the real reason.
 I do have a deep understanding of cats and would love to get you back on track.
 We can find ways to help your cats with the unpredictability of changes in their routine.

 … and don’t get your cat behavior advice from Twitter.
 Seriously.